sterbini/study-DA/docs/tutorials/tracking_studies/index.md

 The collider configuration file is then saved with the mutated parameters, so that the subsequent generation can use it.

-!!! info "These template scripts should be adapted to your needs"
+!!! info "You'll have to adapt these templates to your needs"

     The template scripts provided in the package are just that: templates.
 They should be adapted to your needs, especially if you have a more complex collider configuration.
 For example, you might want to add some checks to ensure that the collider is correctly built, or that the particle distribution is correctly generated.
 You might also want to add some logging to keep track of what is happening in the script.
 You're basically free to not use at all the convenience functions provided with the package.